-I’m the founder of an online training program for remote software developers where we ask our students to spend almost 10 hours every week working on open source contributions.
+I’m the founder of Microverse, an online school for international software developers, where students spend almost 10 hours a week working on open source contributions.

-Even if you end up not getting a referral, being an open source contributor will definitely get you some respect from potential employers.
+Even if you don't end up getting a referral, being an open source contributor will definitely get you some respect from potential employers.

 You can’t obviously fly to every town where a remote developer lives to meet them in person.
+Travel restrictions have also made it harder to do so.
 However, there is a way to meet them when they are all in the same place.

-If you follow all the previous steps, you will start connecting with people who work at those companies, and you will build relationships.
-Eventually, you should tell them you are looking for jobs, and ask them to keep you in mind if a position shows up.
+If you follow the above steps, you will start connecting with people who work at those companies and building relationships.
+Eventually, you should tell them you are looking for a job, and ask them to keep you in mind if a position opens up.

-Of course, you should also scan their job postings often, and if they do post a position, then you should reach out to your network and ask for a referral.
+You should also scan their job postings often.
+If they do post a position, then reach out to your network and ask for a referral.

-I’ve seen many people applying these tips successfully, and I’m hoping you can take advantage of them too.
-At the end, the lesson is always the same: networking and relationships are everything.
+I’ve seen many people apply these tips successfully, and I know you can take advantage of them too.
+Remember, networking and relationships are essential to your career growth.